 Assay validation must be consistent with FDA guidelines.
 Laboratories that use "application notes" from vendors to establish drug validation do not comply with federal standards, and put patients and providers at risk by potentially reporting inaccurate test results.
 Only FDA 510K cleared test methods may be distributed by vendors.

 Purpose of UDT

-Presumptive UDT may be ordered by the clinician caring for a beneficiary when it is necessary to rapidly obtain and/or integrate results into clinical assessment and treatment decisions.
+Presumptive UDT may be ordered when it is necessary to rapidly obtain and integrate results into clinical assessment and treatment decisions.

 Definitive UDT is reasonable and necessary for the following circumstances: